 I don’t have enough good things to say about this card, so here’s the skinny on why I love KOHO.
 It’s a prepaid card that uses your own money that you already have.
 That means you can use it for all your regular, day-to-day purchases without going into debt.
 There is no credit check to sign up and you don’t have to provide a security deposit either.

-KOHO offers 0.5% cashback rewards on groceries, bills and services with its free plan.
+KOHO offers 1% cashback rewards on groceries, bills and services with its free plan.
 Now for the best part!
 If you need to rebuild your credit score you can sign up for their Credit Building program.
 This is a monthly subscription service that costs $10 a month for a duration of 6 months.
-As long as you make that $7 payment on time, KOHO will report that payment to the credit bureaus each month.
-All you have to do is open a spendable account, sign up for the credit building program, and make sure there is at least $7 in the account every month.
+As long as you make that $10 payment on time, KOHO will report that payment to the credit bureaus each month.
+All you have to do is open a spendable account, sign up for the credit building program, and make sure there is at least $10 in the account every month.
 They take all the work and cringeworthy upfront costs out of fixing your credit score.

 Mogo Visa Platinum Prepaid Card

-Mogo also offers a free credit monitoring service when you active the Mogo Visa Platinum prepaid card.
+Mogo also offers a free credit monitoring service when you activate the Mogo Visa Platinum prepaid card.
 You won’t build your credit score by using the card, but you can monitor your score for free and check your credit as many times as you want without impacting your credit score.
 Mogo offers free insider tips on how to improve your score.
-In fact, Mogo will give a $200 cash bonus to the client with the most improved credit score in one month.
 According to their website, the average Mogo Visa Platinum Prepaid card user reports saving about $201 dollars a month.
 Their budgeting app and money management tools can help you save more money and pay down your debt faster, thus increasing your credit score.